Final Project: Interactive Programs #

 You can think of the architecture review as an extended project proposal.
 You must answer the following questions about your project:

-- Topic: What is your project?
+- Overview: What is the title of your project?
 If it is a game, what is the genre and objective?
 If it is an interactive visualization, what are you visualizing?
 If it is a tool/application, what does it do?

-- Interactivity: How does a user interact with the project?
+- Interactivity: How does a user interact with the project (e.g., keyboard, mouse, webcam)?
+What does this interaction control in your project?

-- Model: What information represents the “state” of your visualization, game, or tool?
-How are you storing this information in the relevant class(es)?
+- Model: What information are you keeping track of as the “state” of your visualization, game, or tool?
+What class(es) are you storing each piece of information in?
+What methods do you use to change the state of your model?

-- View: What information are you displaying to the user at any given time?
-What attributes/methods will you use to compute and/or display this information?
+- View: What information from the model are you displaying to the user, and in what scenarios?
+What attributes/methods are you using to compute and/or display this information?

 The more detailed you can be regarding your classes, attributes, and methods (including inheritance among classes), the more guidance we will be able to provide.